Shuai-Xie/Wali-turtlebot/README.md

 ![SUNRGB_37_label_map.png](poster/SUNRGB_37_label_map.png)

-**Test scenes：**There are 10 scenes including 4 indoors and 6 outdoors, which are used to test model performance.
-The test results is list in part 3.
+**Test scenes**：There are 10 scenes including 4 indoors and 6 outdoors, which are used to test model performance.
+The test results are list in part 3.

 ### 2.2 Wali turtlebot control system